 Lightroom CC Facial Recognition is an interesting new feature for portrait photography.
-I had a facial recognition feature in Aperture, but found it caused poor performance as it scoured images for faces.
+I had a facial recognition feature in Aperture but found it caused poor performance as it scoured images for faces.
 Seeing if Lightroom CC facial recognition worked better for me seemed like a good idea.

 Why Use Facial Recognition?